ZSky AI Power User Guide: Get 10x More from Your Credits

 When to Use Video vs. Images

-Video generation costs 5-20 credits depending on length and quality.
-Here is when to spend those credits on video versus images:
+Video generation is more resource-intensive and takes longer than image generation.
+Here is when to use video versus images:

 - Use video when: You need motion for social media, you want to see how a scene plays out dynamically, you need video with synchronized audio for a project.